explodinggradients/ragas/docs/metrics.md

 # Metrics

+### `Faithfulness`

-1. `faithfulness` : measures the factual consistency of the generated answer against the given context.
+This measures the factual consistency of the generated answer against the given context.
 This is done using a multi step paradigm that includes creation of statements from the generated answer followed by verifying each of these statements against the context.
 The answer is scaled to (0,1) range.
 Higher the better.
 ```python
 from ragas.metrics.factuality import Faithfulness
 faithfulness = Faithfulness()